Spend the Summer at Girl Scout Camp!

 We have a camp for every girl!
 We offer one-day programs and week-long day camps.
 We also have week-long resident camps at Camps Ledgewood and Timberlane.

 Plus, our unique camp themes ensure she’ll find the perfect fit for her.
-If she’s a night owl, Moonlight Madness may be her perfect Resident Camp, but if she loves to experiment and build brilliant inventions, maybe Lady Engineers is the perfect One-Day Program for the girl who’s a budding engineer, and Pigment of Imagination may just be the Week-long Day Camp for the artistic girl in your life.
+If she’s a night owl, Moonlight Madness may be her perfect Resident Camp, but if she loves to experiment and build brilliant inventions, maybe Challenge Yourself is the perfect One-Day Program for the girl who’s a thrill-seeker, and Canvas Creations may just be the Week-long Day Camp for the artistic girl in your life.
 Whichever of our many camp themes she chooses, fun is sure to follow!

 Council-Sponsored Resident Camping